 The study of Chemistry offers students opportunities to consider the use that human beings make of the planet's resources and the impact of human activities on the environment.
 An understanding of chemistry, and the application of this understanding, helps students to appreciate the factors that influence the pursuit of science and to make informed decisions about modifying and interacting with nature.

-- / Monitoring the Environment

-- ✓ Managing Chemical Processes

-- ✓ Organic and Biological Chemistry

-- ✓ Managing Resources
+Topics covered in this course include: / Monitoring the Environment Managing Chemical Processes Organic and Biological Chemistry ✓ Managing Resources ASSESSMENT: